Moments of density-dependent branching processes and their genealogy: Introduction

-for $\beta \ge 0$, which we call the penalized $k$-moments of the population.
-Estimating \eqref{eq:moment_UMS_intro} with $\beta = 0$ is already at the heart of the approach proposed in \cite{Foutel_Schertzer} to study the genealogy of branching processes, but it requires that the offspring distribution has a finite moment of order $k$.
-The exponential penalization with parameter $\beta > 0$ ensures that \eqref{eq:moment_UMS_intro} always remains finite, which is an idea borrowed from \cite{harris_coalescent_2024}.
+\begin{rem} Estimating \eqref{eq:moment_UMS_intro} with $\beta = 0$ is already the key to the approach proposed in \cite{Foutel_Schertzer} to studying the genealogy of branching processes.
+However, \eqref{eq:moment_UMS_intro} might be infinite for $\beta=0$ if the offspring distribution lacks higher order moments, which requires a cumbersome truncation of the offspring law as in \cite{harris_coalescent_2020, boenkost2022genealogy}.
+The exponential penalization for $\beta > 0$ circumvents this issue elegantly, which is an idea borrowed from \cite{harris_coalescent_2024}. \end{rem}

+Recently, \cite{Bansaye} provided a Feynman--Kac formula for \eqref{eq:moment_UMS_intro} when $k=1$.
+It expresses \eqref{eq:moment_UMS_intro} in terms of a density-dependent branching process with an additional immigration from a distinguished line of individuals called a \emph{spine}.
+The latter is obtained by a martingale change of measure of the original process, which is reminiscent of the usual many-to-one formula for branching processes.

+In Section~\ref{sec:Topology}, we extend this expression to any $k \geqslant 1$ in a similar spirit to the many-to-few formula \citep{Harris_Roberts}.
+Namely, we show in Theorem~\ref{thm:recursion_moment} that \eqref{eq:moment_UMS_intro} can be computed recursively from lower order moments using a density-dependent branching process with immigration along $k$ different spines.
+This result is the cornerstone of our approach and is of independent interest.

-The cornerstone of our approach is a recursive formula that enables us to compute \eqref{eq:moment_UMS_intro} from similar expressions with $k' < k$.
-It is presented in \Cref{thm:recursion_moment} and is of independent interest.
-In some sense, it is an extension to general $k$ of the work of \cite{Bansaye} which focuses on $k=1$.
-From there, the proof of \Cref{thm:main} comes down to studying the behavior of the population size.
-We need to show that the population density remains close to its equilibrium over time scales of order $K$, and estimate a Feynman--Kac exponential term arising from the recursion in \Cref{thm:recursion_moment}.
-This is the bulk of the technical work, which we achieve in \Cref{sec:calcul_sto} using stochastic calculus.
-Finally, we compute the limit of \eqref{eq:moment_UMS_intro} in \Cref{sec:convergence} and show how to deduce the convergence of the genealogy from that of \eqref{eq:moment_UMS_intro}.
+The bulk of the technical work that remains is to show that the population indeed remains close to its equilibrium and to estimate the Feynman--Kac term arising from Theorem~\ref{thm:recursion_moment}.
+This is carried out in Section~\ref{sec:calcul_sto} using stochastic calculus.
+Finally, the limit of \eqref{eq:moment_UMS_intro} is formally computed in Section~\ref{sec:convergence}, in which we complete the proof of Theorem~\ref{thm:main}.